 Going back to Gregory, after realizing how much he had to change his daily habits, he decided to sign up for a programme that could help him effectively.
-So he enrolled for our Full Life Framework Programme.
+He enrolled in our Full Life Framework Programme.

-Eventually, Gregory is able to lead a realistic work-life balance like this:
+Eventually, Gregory was able to lead a realistic work-life balance like this:

 If you want to find out how balanced your life is, take the Life Assessment here for free now, and get a customized report now.

-19 Quick Tips to Create a Healthy Life Balance
+17 Quick Hacks to Create a Healthy Life Balance

-You will not find life balance suddenly, but you need to put in efforts to create a healthy life balance.
-You can begin with the following steps:
+You will not find life balance suddenly, but you can begin with the following steps:

 1. Start Your Day Early

-Your healthy might not be the first thing in your mind when you start your day.
-However, if you need to create a healthy life balance, you must focus on your health.
-It might mean eating healthy, exercising, meditating, etc.
+Your health might not be the first thing on your mind when you start your day.
+However, if you need to create a healthy life balance, you must focus on your health – including weekly exercise, a healthy diet, and quality sleep.

 5. Let Go of Fear

-Many people, be they entrepreneurs, business owners, leaders or managers worry that if they’re not working, or seen to be working every day, they may miss out on something important.
-The business may fail or they may not get that promotion or something.
-There’s always something.
-There is a sense that something bad could happen if not enough time was invested or “I could always be working on something else”.
+Many worry that if they’re not working or seen to be working every day, they may miss out on something important.
+There is a sense that something bad could happen if not enough time was invested.

 This guide will help you get over your most irrational fears: How to Overcome Your Irrational Fears (That Stop You from Succeeding)